mikewallker/bambangshop/README.md

 3. Yes, I have explored Postman, and it is extremely helpful for API testing.
 It allows me to simulate requests without needing a frontend or manual execution via CLI tools like curl.
 I can send GET, POST, PUT, DELETE requests with different payloads.
 It helps validate request/response formats before integrating with the frontend.
 One of the feature I find helpful for future project is Monitor API Performance that Helps track API uptime and response time.

 #### Reflection Publisher-3
+1. In this implementation, the code uses a Push model of the Observer Pattern.
+This is evident in the notify() method, where the publisher actively creates a notification payload and pushes it to all subscribers using thread::spawn().
+The update() method in the Subscriber implementation demonstrates this push mechanism, where the notification is sent directly to each subscriber with pre-populated data.

+2. Advantages of Pull Model:

+    Reduced network traffic, as subscribers only request updates when they need them.
+Lower computational overhead for the publisher.
+More control for subscribers over when they fetch updates.
+Potentially more efficient for subscribers with intermittent update needs

+    Disadvantages for this specific use case:

+    Increased complexity in tracking state changes.
+Potential for missed updates if subscribers don't poll frequently.
+More responsibility placed on subscribers to manage update retrieval.
+Higher latency in receiving notifications.
+Increased load on the system due to frequent polling

+    Specific to this product/notification system, a pull model would require Maintaining a more complex state tracking mechanism, Implementing a polling mechanism for subscribers and Potentially missing time-sensitive notifications like product creation, deletion, or promotions

+3. Without multi-threading (removing thread::spawn()), the notification process would become:

+- Synchronous: Each subscriber would be notified sequentially
+- Blocking: The notification process would wait for each subscriber to complete before moving to the next
+- Potential performance bottlenecks: If one subscriber is slow to respond, it would delay notifications to other subscribers.
+The entire notification process would take much longer.
+Also there is a Risk of timeout or system unresponsiveness if a subscriber takes too long to process